Statics

 In the animation, a simply-supported reinforced concrete beam is loaded in a laboratory.

-The two (hydraulic) cylinders on top are applying vertical downward forces to the beam at the third-points.
+The two (hydraulic) cylinders on top apply vertical downward forces to the beam at the third-points.

 The load is incrementally increased until the beam fails.